 For all medication, the quantity dispensed must correspond to the quantity billed.
-For instance, if a 90-day supply is dispensed, billing cannot be made in 30-day increments.
+For instance, if a 90-Days' Supply is dispensed, billing cannot be made in 30-day increments.
 All ninety (90) days must be billed at once.

-For claim submissions exceeding \$9,999.99, the day supply for the total quantity dispensed, must be used for each split claim.
+For claims submissions exceeding \$9,999.99, the Days' Supply for the total quantity dispensed, must be used for each split claim.